 Elderberries: Elderberry bushes offer both ornamental value and edible berries, creating a fruitful and visually appealing partnership with hydrangeas.

 Kiwi Vines: The vigorous growth and lush foliage of kiwi vines create a verdant backdrop for hydrangeas, while their sweet and tart fruits add a unique touch.

 Which Herbs Grow Well with Hydrangeas?

 Fragrant herbs can be aesthetically pleasing companions for hydrangeas in a garden landscape design.
+What goes well with hydrangeas in an herb garden?
 Here are some popular favorites:

 Rosemary: The aromatic foliage and delicate blue flowers of rosemary complement hydrangeas beautifully, adding a touch of fragrance and attracting pollinators.